Am0rphous/Awesome/Networking.md

 - [The Shadow Simulator](https://github.com/shadow/shadow) - Shadow is a unique discrete-event network simulator that runs real applications like Tor, and distributed systems of thousands of nodes on a single machine.

 ## Online Tools
-- [SSH Check](https://sshcheck.com/) - check a server's SSH capabilities.
+- [SSH Check](https://sshcheck.com/) - Check a server's SSH capabilities.

 ## Proxy
 - [Privoxy](https://www.privoxy.org/) - Privoxy is a non-caching web proxy with advanced filtering capabilities for enhancing privacy, modifying web page data and HTTP headers, controlling access, and removing ads and other obnoxious Internet junk.